Photobank - Fotolia

 She added: "We're not looking at it from the perspective of 'Who's performing bad?'
 Rather, we're looking at who's great to see what they're doing and how they're doing it, whether it's team members or leaders.
 By highlighting 'goodness,' it gives the teams opportunities to say, 'I really like that approach.
 Let's try it.'"

 Cisco still conducts an annual companywide survey, an assessment called "The Real Deal."
 The survey reviews what's expected from employees and what they believe it means to work at Cisco, Bisby Davis said.
 Instead of constructing questions that elicit "strongly agree" or "agree" responses, Cisco asks employees whether they "love" working there.
 An affirmation or rejection of love "puts more skin in the game," she said.

-Several technology vendors have made headway in the employee engagement space of people analytics, Forrester's Hamerman said.
+Several technology vendors have made headway in the employee engagement space of HR analytics, Forrester's Hamerman said.
 Glint lets employees take surveys on a mobile app.
 Ultimate Software uses natural language sentiment analysis technology (acquired in the company's purchase of Kanjoya) to uncover the true feeling behind what employees say in open-ended comments.